lbzfran/solo-projects/README.md

 `python uscrape.py word1 word2 ...`

 ## Card Game
 A small card game based on the mechanics of a Shin Megami Tensei game.
 Currently incomplete.

+## File Type Report
+Reports by file extension the count and total byte size in HTML/XML.

+Needs to be compiled in Visual Studio.